-When we view patchwork, many of us begin looking for the quilt “points”.
+When we view patchwork, many of us begin looking for the quilt “points.”
 The points are defined as the intersection of seams, which can be simple corners of squares and rectangles, but more often our eyes travel to the areas of a quilt top that contain triangle shapes.
-Those more interesting angles and how perfectly sharp the tips of triangles appear refers to the quilt points.
+Those more interesting angles and the sharpness of the tips of triangles refer to the quilt points.

-Ashley introduces you to a pin matching technique that can assist you as you join units and blocks.
+Ashley introduces you to a pin-matching technique that can assist you as you join units and blocks.
 This multistep process reduces shifting and can make quilting perfect points an achievable goal.
-Learn how inserting a “matching pin” aligns the points, and then how and where to place additional pins for making the ideal seam with perfect points.
+Learn how inserting a “matching pin” aligns the points and how and where to place additional pins for making the ideal seam with perfect points.
 She also teaches you a quick basting stitch method for those pesky seams that have points coming from different sides of our patchwork.
 Giving yourself a guideline left by the bobbin thread makes those seams a breeze.

 If you are interested in learning an alternative method for quilting perfect points in patchwork, check out the following videos: